mnaeimaei/MIMIC-IV-Ext-CEKG/README.md

      - **Text Definitions**: `sct2_TextDefinition_Full-en_INT_20240601.txt` - Provides detailed definitions of SNOMED CT terms in English.
 Rename the file to `Script04_TextDefinition.txt` and Move the renamed file into the `Step02_Stage03_Part01_Importing_SCT` directory
    - Finally, execute the scripts located in the `Step02_Stage03_Part01_Importing_SCT` directory.

-## Stage 3 - Part 2: Processing and Extracting SNOMED CT Data
+## Sub-step 3 - Part 2: Processing and Extracting SNOMED CT Data

 In this step, we process the SNOMED CT data imported in the previous step to extract detailed information into two structured tables.
 To achieve:Execute the scripts located in the `Step02_Stage03_Part02_Processing_SCT` directory.